thefrontside/frontside.com/src/blog/2021-10-26-effection-async-await.md

   }
 }
 ```
-> Note: we could have used `Promise.all` for this, the resulting behaviour would be the same.
+> Note: we could have used `Promise.all()` for this, but the resulting behavior would be the same.

 It looks like the `fetchSomeUsers` function is nice and self-contained, but in fact it isn&#39;t.
 We start fetching two users, but both of those fetches are in no way tied to the `fetchSomeUsers` function.
 They run in the background, and no matter what happens within `fetchSomeUsers`, _they just keep running_.
 Potentially they could run forever; that&#39;s what we mean when we say that their lifetime is unconstrained.